django-simple-deploy/django-simple-deploy/docs/quick_starts/quick_start_upsun.md

 $ upsun push
 ```

+Destroying projects
+---

+If you want to destroy a project on Upsun, be aware that there's a distinction between a *plan* and a *project*.
+If you destroy a plan, it usually destroys any projects associated with that plan.
+If you destroy a project, it may not destroy the associated plan.

+Look at your [Upsun dashboard](https://console.upsun.com/), and make sure you're aware of any long-running projects that will accrue charges.
+You can destroy plans and projects by going to the Settings tab, and scrolling to the Delete button at the end of the page.

 ## Troubleshooting

 If deployment doesn't work, please feel free to open an [issue](https://github.com/django-simple-deploy/django-simple-deploy/issues).
 Please share the OS you're  using locally, and the specific error message or unexpected behavior you saw.
 If the project you're deploying is hosted in a public repository, please share that as well.